Inc-G/Q_learning_briscola/README.md

 I trained both the GRU models and the dense model, and the dense model outperforms all of them.
 It also outperforms the best GRU model trained to estimate the probability of winning.

+## Organization of the repository.

+There are three notebooks and four moules.

+### Modules:
+#### briscola_players

+In the module briscola_players, there are four player classes: random player, deterministic player, human player, and deep player.

+**Random player**: plays randomly.

+**Deterministic player**: This is a _greedy_ player.
+If it plays first, it plays the card with less points.
+If it plays second and it can win an hand, it plays the card with less points among those which make it win, if it cannot win it plays the card with less points.

+**Human player**: to play on the command line

+**Deep player**: class that plays with a nn.